ezhilarasi139/Design-an-L298-2A-Motor-Driver-Circuit-using-Eagle-software-and-generate-the-Gerber-file./README.md

 ●	Software: Eagle
 # PROCEDURE:
 	Create a New Project:<br>
-o	Launch EAGLE and start a new project for your PCB design.<br>
-o	Within the project, create a new schematic file.<br>
+o	Launch EAGLE and start a new project for your PCB design. o	Within the project, create a new schematic file.<br>
 	Add Components:<br>
 o	Utilize the built-in libraries in EAGLE or create custom libraries if needed.<br>